 “What the hell is this shit?”
-Agent Chris Larrabee demanded taking in the scene.
+Agent Chris Larrabee demanded, taking in the scene.
 Agents Buck Wilmington, Josiah Sanchez, Vin Tanner, J.D.
 Dunne, and Nathan Jackson all filed in behind him to see what was going on.
 “Are you going somewhere, Ez?”

 “For the last time, Mr. Larrabee, my name is Ezra.
 And yes, I am going somewhere.
 Somewhere that is not here, as a matter of fact.
-Judge Travis is aware and has agreed that my accumulative available vacation and sick days will go towards my two weeks notice since my new position requires my immediate attendance.”
-Slipping the cover over the box, Ezra placed his jacket on it and began the tedious job of double checking the drawers of his desk and the surrounding area.
-Thankfully, his home was already packed and being moved, so there was no chance of his coworkers being a problem there, but there was a chance of them having taken his items here in the workplace so he would need to keep talking while inspecting the the whole space.
+Judge Travis is aware and has agreed that my accumulative available vacation and sick days will go towards my two weeks’ notice since my new position requires my immediate attendance.”
+Slipping the cover over the box, Ezra placed his jacket on it and began the tedious job of double-checking the drawers of his desk and the surrounding area.
+Thankfully, his home was already packed and being moved, so there was no chance of his coworkers being a problem there, but there was a chance of them having taken his items here in the workplace, so he would need to keep talking while inspecting the whole space.
 This was getting tiresome already.
 There was a reason he had asked Mr. Martin to accompany him while he completed these tasks.

 “And no, Mr. Wilmington, you do not need to know where I’m going.
-My new position is classified, as in none of your business,” Ezra put in before Buck could interject.
+My new position is classified.
+As in none of your business,” Ezra put in before Buck could interject.
 Buck’s jaw snapped shut with a huff.

 “Now, son –” Josiah began with a disappointed tone.

 “Aren’t you being a little harsh, Ez?”
 J.D. butted in.
 And there was yet another person who didn’t respect Ezra in the least.
-Well, if he wanted to be included so bad, why not explain why he wasn’t being in the least bit harsh.
+Well, if he wanted to be included so badly, why not explain why he wasn’t being in the least bit harsh.
 Well, why not let them all know why he wasn’t happy with any of them?